How You Can Help

 Spread the word!
 Put up your own posters or download our Palm Oil Poster.
 Talk to friends, family and community members about sustainable palm oil.
 Many people are not aware of the detrimental effects the palm oil industry has on people and the environment.
 Start a palm oil and wrapper free school lunch box day at your school.
-Or be like Lancelin Primary School and ban palm oil products like they did with Tim Tams!

-2. In your Shops
+2. In your home